Athletic Training Major

 Care for Physically Active Populations

 The Bachelor of Science in Athletic Training degree is a competency-based professional program accredited by the Commission on the Accreditation of Athletic Training Education.
-The program earned initial accreditation in 1997, and reaccreditation in 2008.
-The next accreditation review, including site visit, is scheduled for the 2018-19 cycle.
+The program earned initial accreditation in 1997, and reaccreditation in 2008, and 2019.
+The next accreditation review, including site visit, is scheduled for the 2028-2029 cycle.
 Read more about professional education and clinical competency in athletic training here.

 The Athletic Training major coursework will prepare you to become a leader in the profession and an integral member of the sports health care team.

 The program of study is directed to help you learn to recognize, assess, and manage sport-related injuries and illnesses to return individuals back to play, work, and activities of daily living.
 With your knowledge of anatomy, physiology, biomechanics, and related fields, you will also be able to craft injury-prevention, and performance-enhancing programs.

 You will complete five semesters of clinical education experiences delivering directed care to patients, and clients under the supervision of athletic trainers, and other health care professionals.
 Examples include clinical rotations with Penn State Intercollegiate Athletics, secondary and intermediate school athletic programs as well as various general medical educational experiences.

 The program also provides you with the fundamental knowledge and preparation to aid in obtaining additional certifications, and specializations offered by various professional health care and sports medicine organizations.